True Blue Software

 SnapshotCM is a configuration management solution designed to simplify the task of managing change.
 SnapshotCM offers the standard features you have come to expect from CM products: version control of files, change locking, branching and merging.
-In addition, SnapshotCM provides fast, simple and error-free project release management as well as sophisticated team coordination.
+In addition, SnapshotCM provides fast, simple and error-free project release management, sophisticated team coordination, powerful workspaces, and more.

 This document covers the following materials: